 How Can HIV Affect the Body: Developing AIDS

 The body typically has anywhere from 500 to 1,600 CD4 cells per mm3.
 When CD4 cells drop to lower than 200 cells per mm3, it signifies that something serious.

+How can HIV affect the body of those with other long-term conditions?
 Persons infected with HIV who also happen to have tuberculosis and pneumonia can also be diagnosed as having AIDS.
 Their condition is likely to deteriorate very quickly because of the additional infections that cause further complications.